exponea/exponea-android-sdk/Documentation/firebase.md

     </service>
    ```

-The SDK will only handle push notification messages sent from the Engagement platform.
+The SDK will only handle push notification messages sent from the {user.mkg} platform.
 A helper method `Exponea.isExponeaPushNotification()` is also provided.

-After running your application, the SDK tracks the push token to the Engagement platform.
+After running your application, the SDK tracks the push token to the {user.mkg} platform.
 If you enabled the self-check feature, it will confirm successful tracking.
-You can also verify token tracking manually by locating the customer in the Bloomreach Engagement web application:
+You can also verify token tracking manually by locating the customer in the {user.mkg} web application:

 - **SDK versions below 4.6.0:** Check the customer property `google_push_notification_id`
 - **SDK versions 4.6.0 and higher:** Check the `notification_state` event with property `push_notification_token`